PxlSyl/tailwind-nextjs-starter-blog-i18n/README.md

 - Fix the translation in page 404.
 This is related to the current functioning of the not-found function, so we have to wait for a fix from next-js side see here: [i18n for not-found page](https://github.com/vercel/next.js/discussions/50518)

-- Fix Robot.ts, sitemap.ts and rss.mjs.
-For the moment, I cannot find a solution to have a sitemap.ts file that can generate a valid robot.txt file (I have searched and tried a lot of things), same for rss.mjs.
+- Fix rss.mjs.
 If you find a solution on your side, don't hesitate to open a PR!

 Everything else is currently working as expected.